overtrue/laravel-query-logger/README.md

         // Only record queries that are slower than the following time
         // Unit: milliseconds
         'slower_than' => 0,

+        // Only record queries when the QUERY_LOG_TRIGGER is set in the environment,
+        // or when the trigger HEADER, GET, POST, or COOKIE variable is set.
+        'trigger' => null,
     ],
 ];
 ```